valancej/anchore-blogs/content/dockerfile/dockerfile_gate.md

 **Instruction:** This trigger evaluates instructions found in the Dockerfile.

-Example of a policy looking for a set of trusted base images via the `FROM` instruction:
+Example of a policy looking for the presence of the `ADD` instruction:

 ```
 {
-  "action": "STOP",
+  "action": "WARN",
   "gate": "dockerfile",
   "id": "c35b7509-b0de-4b7a-9749-47380a2f98f2",
   "params": [
     {
       "name": "instruction",
-      "value": "FROM"
+      "value": "ADD"
     },
     {
       "name": "check",
-      "value": "not_in"
+      "value": "exists"
     },
     {
-      "name": "value",
-      "value": "alpine:latest,ubuntu:16.04"
-    },
-    {
-      "name": "actual_dockerfile_only",
+      "name": "actual_dockerfile_only"
       "value": "true"
     }
   ],